verrazzano/docs/content/en/docs/monitoring/metrics/metrics.md

 ### Dynamic dashboard discovery and portability

-Verrazzano can dynamically deploy Grafana dashboards that are configured in a ConfigMap, in the Verrazzano Grafana instance.
-You can create individual ConfigMaps in your Kubernetes clusters or package the dashboard ConfigMaps with your application.
-The ConfigMaps automatically add the dashboard JSON to the cluster.
-The JSON configuration is then translated into a Grafana dashboard and can be viewed in the Grafana console.

-You can use dashboard ConfigMaps to deploy custom dashboards without accessing the Grafana console.
-You cannot modify and save these dashboard ConfigMaps in the Grafana console; if you modify the dashboard, then you must save it as a new dashboard.
+The Verrazzano Grafana instance supports dynamic dashboard discovery.
+This lets you package the dashboard as a Kubernetes ConfigMap and deploy it with your application.

+Grafana represents a dashboard as a JSON object.
+See [Dashboard JSON model](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/view-dashboard-json-model/).
+If you have a JSON dashboard, then you can create a ConfigMap using the JSON object and add it to Grafana, and then use Verrazzano to deploy the ConfigMap as a generic Kubernetes resource, in the Verrazzano Grafana instance.

 You create the ConfigMap in the _admin_ cluster.

 To configure a dashboard as a ConfigMap: